For Coronavirus/COVID-19 Information, please visit this page.

 - Los Angeles Homeless Outreach Portal (LA-HOP)

-Operated by the Los Angeles Homeless Services Authority (LAHSA), LA-HOP is designed to assist people experiencing homelessness by dispatching homeless outreach teams through Los Angeles County.
+Operated by the Los Angeles Homeless Services Authority (LAHSA), LA-HOP is designed to assist people experiencing homelessness by dispatching homeless outreach teams throughout Los Angeles County.

 - 2019-2020 LAHSA Winter Shelter Program (English / Spanish)